 "Category M vehicle" means a motor vehicle with four or more wheels designed and constructed for the carriage of passengers (see para.
-3.1.14.) having an unladen vehicle mass of more than 400 kg (not including the mass of the batteries in case of electric vehicles) or an engine power higher than 15 kW.
+3.1.12.).

 4.2.1.
-Category M1:
+Category M_1

-4.2.1.1.
-Vehicles having a gross vehicle mass not exceeding 3.5 tonnes and comprising not more than eight seats in addition to the driver's seat and without space for standing passengers.
+Vehicles comprising not more than eight seats in addition to the driver's seat and without space for standing passengers.